Chadd Sayers: Test debut near misses (2015–2018)

 Sayers returned to domestic cricket in November 2015 to play in the 2015–16 Sheffield Shield season.
 In his first match back, the second match of the season against Western Australia, he took the first three wickets of the match with the new ball.
 His return from injury and return to form resulted in his selection in the Australian national team for the first time as he was selected in the 14-man Test squad for Australia's tour of New Zealand.
 He was selected for the tour because it was expected the conditions would suit his style of swing bowling.
 Though he was unable to make his Test debut, Sayers spent the time in New Zealand honing his skills with Australian fast bowling coach Craig McDermott and veteran Test bowler Peter Siddle.
 He returned to Australia after the tour to finish off the Sheffield Shield season, and reached new career-best figures of 7/46 against Tasmania in a big innings victory.

 Sayers had a good start to the 2016–17 Sheffield Shield season, taking eleven wickets in the second round in another innings victory over Tasmania.
 He recorded the second-best bowling figures of his career in the first innings with 6/32 and followed it up with 5/44 in the second innings, including two wickets in the first over of the innings.
 In November 2016, he was again added to Australia's Test squad ahead of the third Test against South Africa.
 He did not play in the Test, but he was again included in the Australian squad for a match against Pakistan, which he also did not play in.
 Sayers did not make his Test debut during the 2016–17 season, but he reached the best Sheffield Shield form of his career.
 He helped take South Australia to the Sheffield Shield final then took 7/84 against Victoria in the match.
 He finished the season with 62 wickets, again the most in the competition, and again won the Neil Dansie Medal.

 Sayers was selected for Australia A again in 2017 for their tour of South Africa, but the tour plans were derailed when a pay dispute erupted between Cricket Australia and the Australian Cricketers' Association.
 Sayers was put in financial uncertainty by the pay dispute as his three-year contract had come to an end, and the players agreed to boycott the Australia A tour if an agreement had not been reached before its commencement.
 A new agreement wasn't reached in time and the tour was cancelled, all but ending any chance Sayers had of making his Test debut for Australia in their Bangladesh tour.

+In June 2019, Sayers signed with Gloucestershire for the 2019 County Championship as an injury replacement for Daniel Worrall.
+He played four matches for the club and took 11 wickets at an average of 36.36.